10 Hudson Yards: Occupancy

 In total, the building was designed to accommodate over 7,000 employees.
-Additional occupants include L'Oreal USA, Boston Consulting Group, SAP, and Intersection occupying 402000 sqft, 193295 sqft and 115000 sqft, and 67000 sqft respectively.
+Additional occupants include L'Oreal USA, Boston Consulting Group, SAP, and Intersection occupying 402000 ft2, 193295 ft2 and 115000 ft2, and 67000 ft2 respectively.
 VaynerMedia occupies the building's 25th floor.

 There will also be retail space at street level adjacent to the retail building immediately to the north of 10 Hudson Yards.
 That building will be designed by Elkus Manfredi Architects.
-Fairway, a locally based grocer, was expected to build a store in the lower floors of the building, occupying 45875 sqft.
-Additionally, Spanish chef José Andrés will operate a 35,000 sqft food hall named Mercado Little Spain which will contain a wine bar, a cocktail bar, and 15 kiosks serving different kinds of tapas.
+Fairway, a locally based grocer, was expected to build a store in the lower floors of the building, occupying 45875 ft2.
+Additionally, Spanish chef José Andrés will operate a 35,000 ft2 food hall named Mercado Little Spain which will contain a wine bar, a cocktail bar, and 15 kiosks serving different kinds of tapas.
 An outpost of fast casual salad restaurant Sweetgreen opened in August 2018 in the base of the tower.

 Ownership

 10 Hudson Yards was initially owned by the master developers of the Hudson Yards project, Related Companies and Oxford Properties, in partnership with the Kuwait Investment Authority.
 Various sections of the tower were sold to tenants as office condos, with Coach purchasing their space for $750 million prior to construction.
 In August 2016, Coach sold their stake in the tower to Allianz for $420 million.
 The deal gave Allianz 44% ownership and valued the building at $2.15 billion.
 In May 2018, the State Teachers Retirement System of Ohio purchased roughly 20% of the tower for $432 million at a similar valuation.